jchen2190/issue-tracker-client/README.md

 Go to Official Node.js Website and download the installer per your operating system.

 ### Connect to MongoDB
-Note: This repository only contains code for the client side of the project.

 Create an `.env` file (outside your `src` folder) with similar text below, where your `<port number>` matches your server `<port number>`:
 ```
 REACT_APP_API_URL=http://localhost:<port number>/api